openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope parameter.

+When the Wallet does not know which scope value to use to request issuance of a certain credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-metadata-object).
+When the flow started with the Credential Offer, the Wallet can use the information in the `credentials` Credential Offer parameter.
+When the entry of the `credentials` parameter is a string, it can be used as a scope value.
+When the entry of the `credentials` parameter is an object, it can be used to discover the desired scope value from the Credential Issuer metadata that can be obtained using `credential_issuer` Credential Offer parameter as defined in (#credential-issuer-wellknown).

-The concrete scope values and the mapping between a certain scope value and the credential type (and further parameters associated with the authorization to issue this credential type) is out of scope of this specification.
-Possible options include normative text in a profile of this specification defining scope values along with a description of their semantics or machine readable definitions in the Credential Issuer's metadata such as mapping a scope value to an equivalent authorization details object (see above).
+The Wallet can discover the scope values using other options such as normative text in a profile of this specification that defines scope values along with a description of their semantics.

+The concrete scope values are out of scope of this specification.

+The Wallet MAY combine scopes discovered from the Credential Issuer metadata with the scopes discovered from the Authorization Server metadata.

 It is RECOMMENDED to use collision-resistant scope values.